MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

 ## Bake textures

 If there are more than ten materials on the 3D model, combining them into a single material can increase performance.
 You can do this by baking material colors into a single image map.
-This section is optional, but is a good idea if you find that you experience performance issues when viewing your 3D model.
-The goal is to have one object with colors as the original 3D model, and another that represents the combined 3D models to bake to.
+This is optional, but is a good idea if you find that you experience performance issues when viewing your 3D model.
+The goal is to have one object with the colors of the original 3D model, and another that represents the combined 3D models to bake to.

-> [!NOTE]
+**Notes:**

-> - This process only works if the materials have not yet been converted to **Physical Material**.<br>- Baking, UVs, and texture maps are complex.
-The goal of this tutorial is not to make you an expert in texture baking, but to help you get through the process so that you can use your 3D models in Mixed Reality.
+- This process only works if the materials have not yet been converted to **Physical Material**.

+- Baking, UVs, and texture maps are complex.
+The goal of this tutorial is not to make you an expert in texture baking, but to help you get through the process so that you can use your 3D models with Dynamics 365 mixed reality apps.
 For this reason, this tutorial doesn't go into great detail on texture baking.

 ### Prepare the 3D model

-1. Choose a single object from your model Hierarchy, rename it to “Original” and add an “Edit Poly” Modifier to it.
+1. Choose a single object from your model hierarchy, rename it to “Original” and add an **Edit Poly** modifier to it.

 2. Go to the object selection.